 - accepts your appeal - you don't need to pay the ticket, any online cases will be closed and any organised hearings will be cancelled

-- doesn't accept your appeal - an independent adjudicator (a lawyer) will decide your case
+- does not accept your appeal - an independent adjudicator (a lawyer) will decide your case

 - a postal decision if appealing by post

 - a telephone or personal hearing

 Telephone and personal hearings may take longer to arrange as they are subject to the availability of Legal Members and venues.

 Legal Members cannot consider whether the incident happened for a 'good reason' or why it happened.
 They can only consider the legal grounds of appeal and nothing else.

 E-decision (online appeal decision)